Why should I plan a budget?

 How much you spend is a very personal matter and will vary depending on your individual lifestyle.
 In the sections below you will see examples of an average ‘careful’ budget for an undergraduate student and one for a postgraduate student which should help you see how much you might expect to spend.
 A ‘careful’ budget is one which is intended to cover basic costs as well as occasional treats without being extravagant.

 If you're worried about money, you're not alone.
 Savethestudent's annual money surveys show that most students worry about managing financially and very few have ever budgeted.
 Read on below to find out how planning a basic budget with a spreadsheet or an app can help you better manage the cost of living in London.

 Making sure you get all of the income you are entitled to is as important as being careful about your spending.
-The Advice and Counselling Service resources below can help you identify any income you are eligible for and how to apply for it:
+The Advice and Counselling Service Money web page contains links to our most popular advice guides and other resources, for example, for students with special circumstances.
+These can help you identify any income you are eligible for and how to apply for it.